-The mentioned bill presented by the Federal Council also contains a so-called "stay down duty" for hosting providers, in order to prevent infringements via the same hosting provider repeatedly.
-Hosting providers will have to ensure that removed copyright-infringing content remains off their servers.
-Furthermore, the Federal Council also proposes provisions stating that on-demand providers owe the authors/performers remuneration, which is collected for them by collective licensing bodies.
+Due to the mentioned "duty of stay-down" for hosting providers, these providers will have to ensure that removed copyright-infringing content remains off their servers.
+Furthermore, the revised CopA contains provisions stating that on-demand providers owe the authors/performers remuneration, which is collected for them by collective licensing bodies.